Piecewise Deterministic Sampling for Constrained Distributions

 We start our investigation by using $10^{6}$ realisations of each algorithm, with each realisation using $10^{4}$ gradient evaluations.
 We use the final sample for each of the realisations to produce a histogram for each of the methods.
 We plot the results in Figure \ref{fig:histograms}.
 As we can see, when it comes to the $x_{1}$ component both PLMC and MYULA are visually biased, with PLMC putting a lot of probability on the boundary of $\mathcal{M}$, while as expected, MYULA has a large probability of being outside $\mathcal{M}$.
-On the other hand, MLAm for both choices of barrier function shows no visual bias.
-No visual bias is observed in the $x_{2}$ component for all the samplers, which is consistent with having no significant probability near the boundary.
+On the other hand, MLAm show no visible bias.
+In the case of the $x_{2}$ component there is no visible bias for any of the methods.

 To understand the speed of convergence, we calculate the error in Wasserstein $1$-distance between the true distribution and the numerical distribution of each algorithm.
-Calculating Wassertein errors in dimensions more than one is a highly non-trivial task, but in our case, such a calculation becomes possible by exploiting the independence structure of our probability distribution (more details in the Appendix).
+Calculating Wasserstein errors in dimensions more than one is a highly non-trivial task, but in our case, such a calculation becomes possible by exploiting the independence structure of our probability distribution (more details in the Appendix \ref{app:wasserstein}).
 We plot in Figure \ref{fig:Wasser_errors} the Wasserstein error in the marginals as well as the total Wasserstein error.
 We have used 10 copies of the true samples to estimate the Monte Carlo error in the estimator of the $W^1$-error, the average error between the true samples is given as the black line while the grey area denotes one standard deviation around the average error.
-As we can see, consistent with the histograms, the mirror algorithm using $\psi_{1}$ leads to lower bias but the ill-conditioning of $\Sigma^{-1}$ restricts the convergence speed.
-This is alleviated when the barrier function $\psi_{2}$ is used as the additional preconditioning and leads to faster convergence.
+As we can see, consistent with the histograms, all the three algorithms are biased, with MLAm having the smallest bias.
+In addition, all the three algorithms suffer from slow convergence due to the ill-conditioning of $\Sigma$.